csc301-fall-2020/team-project-12-malecare-cancer-support/deliverable-2/iteration-02-review.md

  * What did you learn from the demo from either a process or product perspective?

  The key fact that we learned from the demo is that if we didn’t have this iteration in our product development then we might not have met the clients' needs to our best level.
 This demo served as a progress check with our partner and helped us to retrospect and change our methods of working.
 It is better to have iterations/demos like this so that we can improve efficiently to make the best product that meets our clients needs.

- * *This section will be marked very leniently so keep it brief and just make sure the points are addressed*